Home Chemistry Properties Slater’s Rule

 The larger the number of electrons in the inner shell, the lesser the attractive force holding the valence electron to the nucleus, and the lower will be the value of ionization energy.

-When we move down in the group of the periodic table, the number of shielding electrons increases, and the effective nuclear charge for valence electrons calculated from Slater’s rule decreases, and hence the ionization trends also decrease.
+When we move down in the group of the periodic table, the number of shielding electrons increases, and the effective nuclear charge for valence electrons calculated from Slater’s rule decreases.
+Therefore, the periodic trend of ionization energy and electron affinity is influenced.

-The ionization trends and shielding or screening effect for the group-2 chemical elements, beryllium > magnesium > calcium > strontium > barium.
-The formation of ionic bonding or polarity trends also increases from Be to Ba.
+• The ionization trends and shielding or screening effect for the group-2 chemical elements, beryllium > magnesium > calcium > strontium > barium.
+The formation of ionic bonding or polarity trends from Be to Ba is also derived from the effective nuclear charge.

 Frequently Asked Questions (FAQs)